kubernetes/enhancements/README.md

 Please do not comment on the feature issue to:
 - discuss a detail of the design, code or docs.
 Use a linked-to-issue or PR for that

+## Features Tracking Spreadsheet

+All the features from this repo are visualized in the Features Tracking Spreadhsheets.

+Links:
+*TBA*

+Procedure:
+*TBA*